chsami/microbot/README.md

 All our scripts exist of Config.
-This is the settings for a specific script Overlay, this is a visual overlay for a specific script Plugin which handles the code for starting and stopping the script Script which handles all of the code the bot has to execute.
+This is the settings for a specific script Overlay, this is a visual overlay for a specific script Plugin which handles the code for starting and stopping the script Script which handles all of the code that microbot has to execute.

 Inside the startup of a plugin we can call the script code like this: